 4 Steps to Take After a Truck Accident

-- Call the police: even minor accidents should be reported and will allow you to obtain a police report that should include finding of who the police determine to be at fault.
+- Call the police: even minor accidents should be reported and will allow you to obtain a police report that should include finding out who the police determine to be at fault.

 - Contact your insurance: to inform them that the accident happened.

 - Talk to an attorney: taking advantage of a free consultation with a skilled truck accident law firm like Habush Habush & Rottier can help you navigate through the stress that comes with an accident and help you get the compensation you deserve.
 Our firm has a strong team of truck accident lawyers, including Peter M. Young, who’s held a Commercial Driver’s License (CDL) for nearly twenty years and has been employed operating large trucks and Commercial Motor Vehicles in the past, giving our team a unique perspective and a deeper understanding of trucking claims.

 Just as there are things you should do after an accident, there are other things you should not do after an accident with a semi-truck:

 - Do not skip medical treatment: You may feel fine right away, but there could be injuries you are not aware of.